Due to adviser availability, we will always prioritise appointment requests based on need.

 Tier 4 appointments:

-- Login details (username and password) for the Tier 4 online application form.
+- Login details (link to the UKVI visa application account, username and password) for the Tier 4 online application form.

 - Bank card to pay for the IHS and Application fees (if you intend to submit your application)

 - A completed Tier 4 document Checklist (this can be downloaded from the Tier 4 webpage)

 - Original Passport and visa (or Biometric Residence Permit if you have one)

 - Police registration Certificate (if required)- make sure it is updated with your current address, or, an appointment has been booked with the police to update your address

 - An English translation of any documents that are not in English language (check the translation meets the requirment)